TheCasachii/Nox-Programming-Language/README.md

 **Alternatively, you can download and unpack the [zip archive](https://github.com/TheCasachii/Nox-Programming-Language/archive/main.zip)**

-Then go to the repo folder:
+Then go to the Src folder:

-`cd Nox-Programming-Language`
+`cd Nox-Programming-Language/Src`

 From here, you can execute the main file and start using NPL.